diogo-pessoa/diogo-pessoa.github.io/content/posts/ds-hash-tables.md

 {{< toc >}}

-## Summary

-A hash table is a data structure that stores key-value pairs.
-It uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

 ## Conventions used in my notes

 - [Conventions]({{< ref "posts/conventions-used-in-notes" >}} "conventions-used")

 ## Hash Tables

+A hash table is a data structure that stores key-value pairs.
+It uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

 ### collisions